Mange in Dogs: Causes, Symptoms, and Treatment for the Canine Skin Condition · Kinship

 Przemek Iciak / Shutterstock

 OK, don’t freak out, but here are a couple of questions: Has your puppy’s coat started to thin around the eyes?
 Does your older dog’s skin suddenly look a little like Deadpool’s?
-A dog can develop skin issues for many reasons, but mange is one of the most common.
-Although most people have heard the term “mangy” to describe a shabby-looking coat (maybe just in the movie Annie, but still), many don’t relate it to an actual disease.
+If your answer is yes, your dog might have mange.

 What is mange?